If you often print your work in Excel, you would benefit from knowing how to make sure a row (or multiple rows) print on every page that you print.

 Thankfully, there is an in-built feature in Excel that allows you to set a row to print on every page (or set a column to print on every page).

-In this tutorial, I will show you all the steps you need to do set the headers to show up on every printed page.
+In this tutorial, I will show you all the steps you need to do to set the headers to show up on every printed page.

 How to Set a Row to Print on Every Page in Excel

-Suppose you have a dataset as shown below where there are hundreds of rows of data with the header in the first row.
+Suppose you have a dataset, as shown below, where there are hundreds of rows of data with the header in the first row.

 Below are the steps to make sure the headers repeat on every printed page: